beckerluke/dealreel-prime-solo-project/README.md

 The application is meant to enhance communication efficiency between business establishments and target patrons within their proximity when it comes to deal promotions.
 DealReel is a one-stop-shop platform for these patrons to surf all active deals in their area.

+To see the fully functional site, please visit: [DealReel](https://sleepy-beyond-06909.herokuapp.com/#/home)

 #### Prerequisites
 - [Node.js](https://nodejs.org/en/)
 - [PostrgeSQL](https://www.postgresql.org/)